LL.B., Yale Law School

 A graduate of UW-Madison and the Yale Law School, Professor Trubek served as law clerk to Judge Charles E. Clark of the 2nd Circuit Court of Appeals and as Legal Advisor to the USAID Mission to Brazil before entering the academy.
 He joined the UW Law School faculty in 1973 and served as Associate Dean for Research from 1977 to 1984.
 During this period he also was Director of CLRP, the Civil Litigation Research Project, which was supported by the US Department of Justice.
 In 1985 he founded the UW's Institute for Legal Studies which he directed from 1985-90.

 Professor Trubek was appointed as University Dean of International Studies in 1990 and became the founding director of the UW-Madison International Institute in 1995.
 After stepping down as Dean and Director of the Institute he ran the Center for World Affairs and the Global Economy (WAGE) from 2001 to 2004.
 Dean Trubek served as Principal Investigator of LANDS, the UW-Madison project on Law and the New Developmental State and the related project on Law and the New Developmentalism at Harvard's Institute on Global Law and Policy (IGLP).
 He served as co-Director of GLEE, the Project on Globalization, Lawyers, and Emerging Economies based at the Harvard Law School and as co-coordinator for IGLP's Project on Rethinking Trade and Investment.
-Curently, he is helping coordinate PAL, the Project on Autocratic Legalism.
+Currently, he coordinates GRAD, the Project on Global Resistance to Authoritarian Diffusion which includes FGV Direito SP, Global Legal Studies at UW-Madison, the Transnational Law Institute at Kings College London and PAL, the Project on Autocratic Legalism.

 Dean Trubek has taught at Yale and Harvard Law Schools, the Catholic University Law School in Rio de Janeiro and the FGV Law School in São Paulo and has been a Visiting Scholar in Residence at the European University Institute in Florence, the Fundacão Joaquim Nabuco in Recife, Brazil, the London School of Economics, and the Maison des Sciences de L'Homme in Paris.
 He received the Kalven Prize from the Law and Society Association and in 2002 was appointed Chevalier des Palmes Academiques by the French Government in recognition of his work on globalization.